Tony Clarkin: Magnum reunion and death (2001–2024)

 Eventually, Clarkin and Catley re-launched Magnum with the album Breath of Life in 2002 on SPV.
 They were again joined by Stanway, with former Hard Rain bassist Al Barrow and former-Thunder drummer Harry James.
 This was subsequently followed by Brand New Morning in 2004.

 Magnum completed work on a new studio album, Princess Alice and the Broken Arrow with drummer Jimmy Copley released on 26 March 2007, that also marked the return of cover artwork by Rodney Matthews.
 The album entered the UK Albums Chart at number 70, the first time Magnum had charted in the UK since 1994.
 It also reached number 4 on the BBC Rock Albums Chart and number 60 in Germany, the band's biggest market along with Scandinavia outside of the UK.

 On 9 January 2024, Clarkin's family announced that he had died on 7 January.
 He was 77.
 The previous month the band revealed that he was diagnosed with a rare spinal condition, which brought about the cancellation of their Spring 2024 tour.
 Two months after Clarkin's death, Catley announced that he could not carry on without him and that Magnum would retire.
+However, the band eventually decided to go on a short tour in 2025, paying tribute to Clarkin's legacy as well as presenting the new album.